ubernostrum/webcolors/docs/colors.rst

 As of the time of writing of this documentation, HTML5 is still under development, and the latest drafts do not introduce any new methods of specifying colors.
-Rather, those drafts deal only with defining algorithms for parsing six-digit hexadecimal colors and color names.
+Rather, those drafts deal only with defining algorithms for parsing six-digit hexadecimal colors and color names, and serializing color values to siex-digit hexadecimal format.

 .. _the sRGB color space: http://www.w3.org/Graphics/Color/sRGB
 .. _two ways to specify sRGB colors: http://www.w3.org/TR/html401/types.html#h-6.5